bb1/EDTH-ctrl_sea/data_sources/ais/db/SCHEMA.md

 **Key Fields:**
 - `id` - UUID identifier for each object message
-- `type` - Type of AIS object/message (e.g., "PositionReport", "DataLinkManagementMessage")
-- `mmsi` - Maritime Mobile Service Identity (unique ship identifier)
+- `mmsi` - Maritime Mobile Service Identity (unique ship identifier, maintained as one row per vessel by the ingestion code)
-- `object_name` - Name of the vessel/object (if available)
+- `object_name` - Latest known vessel/object name (if available)
-- `time_utc` - When the message was received
 - `created_at` - When the record was inserted into the database

-**Use Case:** Complete archive of all AIS messages for historical tracking and auditing.
+**Use Case:** Stable vessel registry (one row per MMSI) that keeps a consistent UUID for joins with high-volume tables like `position_reports` and `ship_metadata`.

 ---